javalce/eslint-config/README.md

 ## TypeScript

-To enable TypeScript support, first you need to install the `typescript` package:
+To enable TypeScript support, you only need to install the `typescript` package:

 ```bash
 # If you use npm